Yet another Apple event, and no mention of the AirPods Studio – though we did see the Apple HomePod Mini after years of speculation.

 Apple AirPods Studio design

-The two icons discovered in the iOS 14 code clearly depict a pair of over-ear headphones – and the lack of wires suggests they may be wireless, too.
+The new images back up the two icons discovered in the iOS 14 code back in March, which clearly depicted a pair of wireless over-ear headphones.
 To be honest, we wouldn't expect Apple to release a pair of wired headphones after the success of their previous true wireless models.

 The icons also appear to show two different color options for the headphones (likely space gray and the same white as the AirPods).